 Dr. Ruff strongly encourages home monitoring to help keep a person’s blood pressure within healthy boundaries.
 “Home monitoring allows patients and their physicians to jointly engage and optimize treatment of hypertension in a more rapid manner.”

-Before starting routine blood pressure checks at home, Dr. Ruff says, it’s important to bring your monitor into your doctor’s office to test it against a known, accurate instrument.
+Before starting routine blood pressure checks at home, Dr. Ruff says, it’s important to bring your home blood pressure monitor into your doctor’s office to test it against a known, accurate instrument.
 It’s also a good idea to redo the test every year.

 The best device for most people is a device with an automatically inflating arm cuff and large digital readout for easy reading.
 To get the most accurate blood pressure readings at home, follow these steps: